mkdrake37/seams/_practice/w1/d1/modeling.md

 POWER R | a31/b31 | a32/b32   | a33/b33 | a34/b34
 CURVE R | a41/b41 | a42/b42   | a43/b43 | a44/b44

-Each team should submit a KEEPER object which inherits from the KEEPER class
+Each team should submit a KEEPER object...